apptweak/slack-chat-resource/Readme.md

 There are two resource types:

 - `slack-read-resource`: For reading messages.
-- `slack-post-resource`: For posting messages.
+- `slack-post-resource`: For posting messages, uploading files.

 There are two resource types because a system does not want to respond to messages that it posts itself.
 Concourse assumes that an output of a resource is also a valid input.
 Therefore, separate resources are used for reading and posting.
 Since using a single resource has no benefits over separate resources, reading and posting are split into two resource types.